CharlieInRain/docs-site/docs/smart-chain/developer/oracle/link.md

 ## Get the Latest Price

-This section explains how to get the latest price of BNB inside smart contracts using Chainlink Price Feeds, on the Binance Smart Chain.
+This section explains how to get the latest price of BNB inside smart contracts using Chainlink Price Feeds, on the BNB Smart Chain.

 **Solidity Contract**